Scritti Politti: 21st century

-In 2009, Gartside participated in 'Very Cellular Songs', a concert at The Barbican celebrating the music of the Incredible String Band, featuring Richard Thompson, Kamila Thompson, Alasdair Roberts, and Dr. Strangely Strange.
+In 2009, Gartside participated in 'Very Cellular Songs', a concert at The Barbican celebrating the music of the Incredible String Band.

 On 28 February 2011, Absolute, a compilation of singles and album tracks was released, with two new tracks both written with David Gamson: "Day Late and a Dollar Short" and "A Place We Both Belong".
 Gamson played a part in the recording of both Cupid & Psyche 85 and Provision.
 The album was voted "Best New Reissue" by Pitchfork on 10 March 2011.

 The Tracey Thorn Christmas album Tinsel and Lights, released in October 2012, featured a duet with Gartside and a cover of the song "Snow in Sun" from White Bread, Black Beer.

 Gartside has also collaborated with fellow Welshmen, the Manic Street Preachers.
 In addition to Gartside contributing lead vocals to the track "Between the Clock and the Bed" on the Manics' Futurology album (2014), Scritti Politti was the support act for three of the Manics' live shows in April 2014.

 In 2020, Gartside released a solo single under his own name.
 This release on Rough Trade records featured covers of "Tangled Man" and "Wishing Well" as originally recorded by folk singer Anne Briggs.

 Rough Trade also picked up the rights to the band's Virgin/Warner US albums with Cupid & Psyche 85, Provision and Anomie & Bonhomie due to be re-issued on CD and vinyl by the indie label on 30 July 2021, with a re-issue of Provision delayed until later in the year.

 Legacy and influence

 Miles Davis covered Scritti Politti's song "Perfect Way" on his 1986 album Tutu.
 Davis also appeared on the track "Oh Patti (Don't Feel Sorry for Loverboy)" on the band's album Provision.

 "The 'Sweetest Girl" was covered by Madness on their 1985 album, Mad Not Mad.

 There are references to Scritti Politti's "sugar coated pop" sound on Max Tundra's Parallax Error Beheads You.
 Tundra said that he welcomed comparisons with Scritti Politti.

 Richard Thompson references the band in his song "A Bone Through Her Nose" from his 1986 release Daring Adventures ("Her boyfriend plays in Scritti Politti...").

 Kurt Feldman (the Pains of Being Pure at Heart, the Depreciation Guild) stated that the band's music is a major inspiration for his work.
 The influence is especially prominent on the album Afar, released under his Ice Choir project.

-Other artists who have cited Scritti Politti as an influence include Kylie Minogue, Matty Healy of The 1975, Carly Rae Jepsen, Dirty Projectors, Hot Chip, Max Tundra, and Haim.
+Other artists who have cited Scritti Politti as an influence include Kylie Minogue, Matty Healy of The 1975, Carly Rae Jepsen, Dirty Projectors, Max Tundra, and Haim.
 Elton John has also expressed an affinity for the group.